-locations that will allow less expensive travel
+- locations that will allow less expensive travel

-Please cosider discussing preliminary ideas with the IL Director.
+Please consider discussing preliminary ideas with the IL Director.

 Read the IL Travel Faculty Handbook to develop an understanding of items that must be included in the cost of a trip.
 Work on a draft of your budget as you begin to lay out travel plans.
 See the webpage on Budget Information for Travel IL Courses.

 Regardless of the number of students you plan to take, you must calculate your budget assuming 10 students will travel for a 1 TCU class.
 If you hope to have 2 TCUs, you should also calculate the costs assuming 20 students.
 Both fees should be included as part of the course proposal.
 You should consider

 - ground transportation